 Habitat use and distribution of marine birds varies between seasons, species, and years and, as a result, there will always be some level of incomplete information on the distribution and habitat use of marine birds in the offshore portions of the geographic analysis area.
+However, avian survey findings by NJDEP that cover the Project (see COP Volume III, Appendix H, Section 3.2.4.1.1; Ocean Wind 2023) were used to inform the predictive models and analyze the potential adverse impacts on bird resources in the EIS.
 In addition, because U.S. offshore wind development is in its infancy, there will always be some level of uncertainty regarding the potential for collision risk and avoidance behaviors for some of the bird species that may be present within the offshore portions of the geographic analysis area.
-For this EIS, publicly available avian survey data and Project-specific avian sighting data that cover the Projects (see COP Volume 2b, Section 5.3, Appendix P, and Appendix Q; Empire 2022) were used to inform the predictive models and analysis of potential adverse impacts on bird resources.
+In place of this information, subject matter experts used the data and assumptions described below and in the EIS to create models to evaluate impacts, where it was determined that the information was essential for reasoned decision-making.
 Bird mortality data are available for onshore wind facilities and, based on a number of assumptions regarding their applicability to offshore environments, were used to inform the analysis of bird mortality associated with the offshore WTGs analyzed in the EIS.
 However, uncertainties exist regarding the use of the onshore bird mortality rate to estimate the offshore bird mortality rate due to differences in species groups present and life history and behavior of species as well as differences in the offshore marine environment compared to onshore habitats.
 Modeling is commonly used to predict the potential mortality rates for marine bird species in Europe and the United States (BOEM 2015, 2021b).
 Due to inherent data limitations, these models often represent only a subset of species potentially present.
-However, the datasets used by both Empire and BOEM to assess the potential for exposure of marine birds to the Wind Farm Development Area represent the best available data and provide context at both local and regional scales.
-Furthermore, sufficient information on collision risk and avoidance behaviors observed in related species at European offshore wind projects is available and was used to analyze and corroborate the potential for these impacts as a result of the proposed Projects (e.g., Petersen et al. 2006; Skov et al. 2018).
+However, the datasets used by both Ocean Wind and BOEM to assess the potential for exposure of marine birds to the Wind Farm Area represent the best available data and provide context at both local and regional scales.
+Furthermore, sufficient information on collision risk and avoidance behaviors observed in related species at European offshore wind projects is available and was used to analyze and corroborate the potential for these impacts as a result of the proposed Project (e.g., Petersen et al. 2006; Skov et al. 2018).
 As such, the analysis provided in the EIS is sufficient to support sound scientific judgments and informed decision-making related to distribution and use of the offshore portions of the geographic analysis area as well as to the potential for collision risk and avoidance behaviors in bird resources.
 Furthermore, the similarity between the layouts analyzed for the different action alternatives does not render any of this incomplete and unavailable information essential to a reasoned choice among alternatives.
 Therefore, BOEM does not believe that there is incomplete or unavailable information on avian resources that is essential to a reasoned choice among alternatives.